 Always keep the source code for values, methods and instance variables, when available.
 The source code is always kept when a .ml file is given, but is by default discarded when a .mli is given.
-This option allows to always keep the source code.
+This option keeps the source code in all cases.